shafalam/shafalam.github.io/_posts/2020-9-27-todayilearnt.md

 `(double)5 / 2` returns 2.5
 Reason is: When java performs division, it assumes 5 as int and divides accordingly.
 So, we need to tell java that in this case 5 is not int rather double and divide it accordingly.

+### Problem:

+Oftentimes, I have to disregard all non-letters in a sentence.
+I used to create a hashset containing all the punctuations.
+Then while traversing through the string, I would check in the hashset.
+Which is inefficient.

+### Better Way:

+Replace all the non-letter characters with spaces.
+Then while traversing only look for the space.
+E.g.: `"this is a very short sentence!
+I wonder, why?".replaceAll("[^a-zA-Z0-9]", " ");`

+Here we are using a regex which simply looks for everything except a-z, A-Z and 0-9.